joelnewswanger/Autonomous-Vehicles-Projects/Behavioral-Cloning/README.md

 ---

-The model.ipynb file contains the code for training and saving the convolution neural network.
+The TrainModel.ipynb & .html files contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 #### Model: